 Lawrence Wright

-Lawrence Wright is an American author, screenwriter, staff writer for The New Yorker magazine, and fellow at the Center for Law and Security at the New York University School of Law.
-Wright is known for his in-depth writing on terrorism, religion, and politics.
-He won the Pulitzer Prize for General Nonfiction for his book 'The Looming Tower: Al-Qaeda and the Road to 9/11', which was later adapted into a television series.
-His work is acclaimed for its thorough research and detailed accounts of complex subjects.
+Lawrence Wright is an American author, screenwriter, and journalist, known for his works on topics such as terrorism, religion, and history.
+He won the Pulitzer Prize for General Nonfiction in 2007 for his book 'The Looming Tower: Al-Qaeda and the Road to 9/11'.

 Books